New Brunswick debt to rise as Liberals spend on infrastructure, education

 “New Brunswickers want their government to get our finances in order, but not at the expense of our social programs,” she said in her budget speech.

-The total debt will rise to $14.4 billion — up almost $1 billion from last year’s net debt — due in part to plans to spend more on highways and other infrastructure as the federal government’s matching funds become available.
+The deficit is projected to be $192 million by the end of March 2018.
+The total debt is rising to $14.4 billion — up almost $1 billion from last year’s net debt, although some of that is due to an accounting change.

-However, there’s also a projected deficit of $192 million adding to the total, and the province now has to include nursing home amortization on its books as well.
-That figure no longer includes contingency funds.
+Bruce Fitch, the Tory finance critic, said the government has squandered a chance to stop bleeding red ink after raising sales taxes last year.

-The government is still projecting to balance the budget by 2020-21, and Rogers said that’s a reasonable goal.
+“They could have balanced the budget this year, but instead they decided to spend it in order to win back ... some of the popularity that they’ve lost,” he said.

-“We are reducing our deficit in a steady, responsible way,” said Rogers.
-“We are meeting our financial targets, and what is even more significant is that we have been able to do this without making deep cuts to the programs that New Brunswickers hold dear.”
+The government is still projecting to balance the budget by 2020-21, with Rogers referring to her progress as “a steady, responsible way.”

-The budget increases spending on both health and education.
+The budget hikes spending on both health and education.

-It includes an additional $56 million for education, and an increase for the daycare assistance to parents that the Liberals say fulfills a campaign pledge to double 2014 daycare assistance levels by Jan.
-1, 2018.
+It includes an additional $56 million for education, and a funding increase for the daycare assistance parents that the Liberals say will bring the annual total to $20 million, about double levels in 2014.

-The Liberals say they will also spend $45 million over four years to help universities, with details yet to be worked out after meetings with the four publicly funded institutions, and $7 million a year has been earmarked for literacy programming.
+The Liberals say they will also spend $45 million over four years to help universities, with details yet to be worked out after meetings with the four publicly funded institutions.

 Overall, education spending is set at $1.19 billion, up from $1.14 billion last year.